vuejs/docs/src/api/composition-api.md

 ## Lifecycle Hooks

-Lifecycle hooks can be registered with directly imported `onXXX` functions:
+Lifecycle hooks can be registered with directly-imported `onX` functions:

 ```js
 import { onMounted, onUpdated, onUnmounted } from 'vue'